jessepav/lacygoill-wiki-backup/python/Glossary.md

 # d
 ## dictionary view

-Iterable returned from `dict.keys()`, `dict.values()`, or `dict.items()`.
+Iterable returned  from `dict.keys()`, `dict.values()`, or  `dict.items()` where
+`dict` is a given dictionary.

 It's not  a simple  list.
-A list would not be updated  dynamically when an entry in the dictionary is added, removed, or changed.
-A view is updated.
+A  list would  not be  updated when  an entry  in the dictionary is  added, removed, or  changed.
+A view  reflects any change  in the dictionary.

 To force the dictionary view to become a full list use `list(dictview)`.

-A  dictionary  view  can be  iterated  over  to  yield  its data,  and  supports membership tests.
+Like a  list, a  dictionary view  can be iterated  over to  yield its  data, and supports membership tests.

 ##
 # h